anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### April

 This weekend was productive.
 Decided to revist an old decentralised encrypted chat app I built three years ago and here is the v2: [https://anubhavp.dev/fireside/](https://anubhavp.dev/fireside/).
 Also, implemented a global search feature in this blog.
 You can now search for any content in the blog in any page, using the search icon, or using `ctrl`/ `cmd` + `k` or `/`.
-The search is implemented using a custom fuzzy search engine that uses a combination of BM25 and TF-IDF algorithms to rank results in a `max-heap` and a `trie` for a autocomplete handler.
-If I had to implement this in a production app from scratch, I would have probably used a suffix tree or a suffix array, or used a library like [Lunr.js](https://lunrjs.com/).
+The search is implemented using a custom fuzzy search engine that uses the BM25 algorithm to rank results in a `max-heap` and a `trie` for a autocomplete handler.

 At times, there are these one or two out a thousands scenarios where I sometimes feel that Leetcode has had some value in my software engineering journey.